realmar/bk/README.md

 but it can be expanded when nesseccary

 ## To Deploy
+### Standalone
-  1.  perl BKBackend.pl &
+  1.  perl BKScanner.pl &
-  2.  perl BKFrontend.pl --environment production &
-  3.  perl BKFrontendWebSockets.pl daemon -m production -l ws://0.0.0.0:3003 &
+  2.  perl BK.pl daemon -m production -l ws://0.0.0.0:8008 &

+### With Apache2
+  1.  systemctl start bkscanner
+  2.  systemctl start bk
+  3.  systemctl start apache2

 or a correspondand web server configuration